 - Duration: 2 years

-- Format: Digital and physical collections
+- Format: Digital and physical sessions

 - Location: Finnskogen and Oslo